ethankleindev/pa_1/README.md

 network, which is normal ping behavior and not a problem with the shell.
 The prompt did not come back until ping was finished, so the parent really is waiting on the child thread.
-See Screenshot 2.
+See Screenshot 2 in Screenshots_Evidence.pdf

 Test 3: echo Hello World
 Typed a command with two arguments.
 It printed Hello World.
 The parser split this into echo, Hello, and World, which is 3 tokens and under our 4 token limit.
-See Screenshot 3.
+See Screenshot 3 in Screenshots_Evidence.pdf

 Test 4: invalidCommand
 Typed a command that is not on the whitelist.
 The shell printed "Command not supported: invalidCommand" and went back to the prompt.
 It did not create a thread and it did not crash.
-See Screenshot 4.
+See Screenshot 4 in Screenshots_Evidence.pdf

 Test 5: vol then path
 Ran two valid commands back to back. vol printed the volume name and serial number, then path printed the PATH variable.
 The shell kept working fine after the first thread finished.
-See Screenshot 5.
+See Screenshot 5 in Screenshots_Evidence.pdf

 Test 6: color 0A
 The console turned green on black and printed nothing, which is what color does when it works.
-See Screenshot 6.
+See Screenshot 6 in Screenshots_Evidence.pdf

 Test 7: exit
 The shell printed "Thanks for using myShell!" and closed.
 No thread is created for exit because the exit check happens before the whitelist check.
-See Screenshot 7.
+See Screenshot 7 in Screenshots_Evidence.pdf

 We also tested quit and it did the same thing as exit.